Aquaponics, a high tech farming technology, that combines the aquaculture – farming aquatic animals and hydroponics – growing plants without soil.

 Rittenberg proposed the system that consists of mating modules made of transparent polycarbonate, with a compartment for keeping fish at the bottom.
 In Aqualibrium a symbiosis between fish and plants will be created: water is circulated through the pump from the bottom up, and when the water passes through the stage with plants, the waste products of fish are filtered out and provide nutrients to plants, and at the end, the purified water goes fishing down.
 If you create a large-scale aquaponics system, it is possible to provide feeding for fish.

-Although you will not find ratings how much products you can grow in one block, because this modular system can be increased, it can be increased that can afford to provide products for at least one person, the main thing to have enough space for installing modules.
+Although you will not find ratings on how many products you can grow in one block because this modular system can be increased, it can be increased that can afford to provide products for at least one person, the main thing to have enough space for installing modules.
 One installation with Aqualibrium Garden costs $300.
 Of course, if you have enough space and desire to create their aquaponics system can always do it yourself, if you have the appropriate knowledge.